-Uganda Gorilla safaris/Gorilla tours in Uganda taking you Mountain Gorilla trekking in Uganda are the popular highlight for travellers on a gorilla safari in Uganda tour.
+Uganda gorilla safaris or gorilla tours in Uganda, taking you mountain gorilla trekking in Uganda, are the popular highlight for travellers on a gorilla safari in Uganda tour.

 Gorilla trekking Uganda safaris are captivating experiences that will allow you to go trekking with Uganda Gorillas and also visit these gentle giants (Mountain gorillas) in their scenic and misty forest.